 b.
 Buyer shall be excused for failure or delay in performance under this order due to any cause beyond its control and without its fault or negligence.

 b.
-Seller agrees that it will (i) label, identify an segregate any and all material, tooling and equipment in its possession, the title to which is in Buyer, so as to clearly identify it as being the property of Buyer, (II) assume responsibility for all taxes, maintenance, and risk of loss or damage with respect to said material, tooling and equipment at all times while it is in the custody, care or control of Seller, including while in the hands of carriers, and, (iii) use the material, tooling and equipment exclusively for the performance of this order unless otherwise authorized by Buyer in writing.
+Seller agrees that it will (i) label, identify and segregate any and all material, tooling, and equipment in its possession, the title to which is in Buyer, so as to clearly identify it as being the property of Buyer, (II) assumes responsibility for all taxes, maintenance, and risk of loss or damage with respect to said material, tooling, and equipment at all times while it is in the custody, care or control of Seller, including while in the hands of carriers, and, (iii) use the material, tooling, and equipment exclusively for the performance of this order unless otherwise authorized by Buyer in writing.

 c.
 Upon completion of this order, any of the material furnished by Buyer and not properly consumed in the performance of this order, and any tooling and equipment, the title to which is in Buyer, shall be disposed of in accordance with instructions from Buyer.